 Scope and content

-Photograph shows Fine Arts Five artist Ruth Adams Booth (seated) and an unidentified individual.
+Photograph shows Fine Arts Five artist Doris Paterson (left) and unidentified individual.

 Appraisal, destruction and scheduling